Go directly to product information

 It bears fruit from March to April and from August to September.
 There are two harvests per year, each taking three to four months because the fruits must be picked manually once they have ripened sufficiently.

-Star anise is harvested from the fifth year onwards.
+The star anise is harvested from the fifth year onwards.
 During its productive life, the tree produces increasingly higher yields and the quality of the star anise also increases.
 Trees that are twenty to thirty years old produce the best star anise.

 Our star anise is grown and exploited naturally, without the use of chemical fertilizers and/or pesticides.